n-k/klusterkluck/README.md

 Klusterfuck is not meant for serious use-cases yet, please only try it in a secure network using minikube or an isolated kubernetes deployment.

-This project contains a kubernetes manifest file which will deploy Klusterfuck admin and Keycloak.
-Keycloak is an IAM server which is used to provide security for klusterfuck APIs and users' functions.
+This project contains a kubernetes manifest file which will deploy Klusterfuck admin and Keycloak IAM server.

 ### Roadmap
  - Central logging per user